Starbucks Dress Code: The Real Scoop on Clothing, Tattoos & Piercings

 You’re also permitted to wear head coverings such as a turban, hijab, headwrap as well as a plain or knotted headbands.

-Yes, employees are allowed to wear jewelry and multiple ear rings at Starbucks.
+Employees are allowed to wear jewelry and multiple ear rings at Starbucks.

 This seems to include ear gauges as I’ve seen many Starbucks employees with them.
+(But I was told that they need to be smaller than a quarter)

-Are Facial Piercings and Tattoos Allowed?
+Facial Piercings and Tattoos Are Allowed

 Starbucks does allow their employees to have piercings and tattoos as long as it DOESN’T interfere with their work and is not offensive.